Our Team

 I have 18 years of experience working as a psychologist in private practice.

-I am passionate about helping teenage boys and men dig deeper to uncover what is holding them back.
-With this insight and the right tools, they can develop a mindset and build a life that works for them.
+I am passionate about helping teenage boys and men dig deeper to uncover what they really want and overcome what is holding them back.
+With insight and the right tools, they can develop a mindset and build a life that works for them and their relationships.

 I started my career in occupational rehabilitation, helping injured workers navigate WorkCover QLD and the recovery process.
 I also enjoy helping people living with chronic disease.
-I was diagnosed with a chronic disease in 2000, and I’ve had lots of practice learning to manage my symptoms, accept and respect my limits.
+I was diagnosed with a chronic disease in 2000, and I’ve had lots of practice learning to manage my symptoms, accepting and working with my physical capabilities.

 Jackie Batrachenko